jacksonlianlian/dfxlabs.github.io/docs/Authentication.md

 #### warn
 1. The above parameter fields need to be sorted in ascending order and be concatenated with a separator character: “&”.
 Signature verification will fail if the order is wrong or if the parameter names are wrong.
-    2. **You only need to sort `body`, `method`, `param`, `path`, `timestamp`, and there is no need to sort the values inside parm and body.
+2. You only need to sort `body`, `method`, `param`, `path`, `timestamp`, and there is no need to sort the values inside parm and body.
 For example, param=BAC does not need to be sorted into param=ABC!
-The same goes for the body field**
+The same goes for the body field.

 ###  Example 1: param in queryString

-#### "Example 1: param in queryString"